 - Safety Inspection: The maintenance plan covers one safety inspection, which also includes wiper blade replacement.

 The maintenance agreement is separate from the coverage contract, and it begins 30 days after coverage.
 It lasts for twelve months after that.

 Omega Auto Care Reviews

 Omega Auto Care is accredited by the BBB and has an A+ rating.
-The business also has a four-star rating or better across Google, Trustpilot, and ConsumerAffairs.
+The business also has a four-star rating or better across Google and Trustpilot.
 However, it also has 93 complaints on BBB.